jamtools/jamtools/docs/content/springboard/module-development.md

 A Springboard application is typically comprised of several modules.
 A given module uses the [ModuleAPI](../typedoc_docs/module_api/classes/ModuleAPI.md) to register components, actions, and states with the application.
+When a module is initialized, it's given its own copy of the `ModuleAPI`.
+Any actions or states created will be scoped to the given module's state namespace behind the scenes.

 The ModuleAPI allows modules to: